Cohomology of generalized configuration spaces: Introduction

 \begin{thm}[Second main theorem with arbitary coefficients] Let $X$ be a locally compact Hausdorff space, $R$ any ring.
 Suppose that $X$ is $i$-acyclic over $R$, and that $H^\bullet_c(X,R)$ is a projective $R$-module.
 Then the tcdga $R\Gamma_c^\otimes(X,R)$ is quasi-isomorphic as a commutative dg shuffle algebra to its cohomology with identically zero multiplication and differential.
-In particular, the spectral sequence of Theorem \ref{firstmainthm} converging to $H^\bullet_c(F(X,U),R)$ degenerates immediately, and the Leray filtration splits {non-equivariantly.}

 \end{thm}